-Each time a mortgage is sold from one bank to another, an assignment (which is a document that showing that the mortgage has been transferred) is prepared and recorded in the county land records.
-The assignment transfers all of the interest the original lender had under the mortgage to the new bank.
+When a mortgage is sold from one bank to another, an "assignment" (a document showing that the loan has been transferred) is typically prepared and recorded in the county land records.
+The assignment transfers the original lender's interest under the mortgage to the new bank.
 Mortgage Electronic Registration System, Inc. (MERS) is a company the banking industry created to simplify this process.

 To fully understand MERS, you must understand the basic terms and documents involved in a residential mortgage transaction.